brajendrak0068/metar_weather_forecasting_rest/README.md

 <h1>Introduction</h1>
-JSON web api’s that return the latest weather info given a specific station code
+JSON web api’s that return the latest weather info given a specific station code,  using python with django as a rest framework.

 <h1>Installation</h1>
 <p>install python </p>